Elinorre/InstroPitch/README.md

-**Technoloy**
+**Technology**

 [Technology.md](support_info/technology.md)

 ## Goals and Objectives

-The goal and objective is to create a machine learning model to be able to identify the instrument and muscial note, and have an accuracy of 80%.
+The goal and objective is to create a machine learning model to be able to identify the instrument and musical note, and have an accuracy of 80%.
 Ultimately, I should be able to input a .WAV file, and the musical note and insturment can be identified while the file/sound is being played back.

 ## ETL
 **Extract:**
 The .wav audio files are extracted from an AWS S3 bucket where the audiofile dataset is stored using python library boto3.